xTahaq/tahas-mood-tracker/README.md

-24 AUGUST NOTE
+29 OCTOBER UPDATE
 ----
-This project is paused for now.
-Might continue in future, might not.
+I started to work on this project again (because i need it)!
+Project will be re-written in HTML & JSON.
+See you in first demo!

-Taha's Mood Tracker App
+Taha's Mood Tracker App (old)
 ----

 Hello!
 This is a very simple project i'm working on: mood tracker app.